sorelmitra/verifit/Readme.md

 1. `post_service/post/test_post.py`.
 Tests simple APIs using HTTP and GraphQL servers.

+2. `post_service/drivers/test_post_via_drivers.py`.
+The same as `test_post.py`, but showcasing using different drivers.

+   If you need to run your tests through multiple channels, then it's best if you keep your tests unified, and add a couple of layers to help directing the tests through the right channel.

+    Assume you need to 'Post' items via two channels, 'foo', and 'bar'.
+The layers would be:

+    1. Test declaration
+    	- Does the actual testing, 'Posting' an item and verifying the result
+    	- Does not call directly to 'foo' or 'bar'
+    	- Calls to a Domain-Specific Language, aka DSL
+    2. DSL implementation
+    	- Based on the 'driver' parameter, it calls either to 'foo' or 'bar'
+    3. Drivers implementation
+    	- Each driver 'Posts' items in the way it knows
+    	- There is one driver implementation for each channel, i.e., 'foo' and 'bar'
+        - If 'bar' cannot 'Post' an item, then the corresponding driver is missing

+    The files:

+    - `drivers.py` contains the list of our particular drivers
+    - The test itself is straightforward, as it imports the DSL, calls it, and verifies the result.
+Note that the test is skipped for the 'bar' driver, because in our example, we are pretending that the 'bar' channel has no way to 'Post an item.
+    - `dsl_post.py`: The DSL uses the driver lib to call to the right driver from a driver map it provides.
+In our case, the 'foo' driver is omitted from the map, because we know it cannot create an 'Item'.
+    - `driver_foo.py`: The 'foo' driver to 'Post' an item.
+The 'bar' driver to 'Post' an item does not exist, as it cannot perform this action.

+    To run this test via the 'bar' driver, do this:

+    ```
+    DRIVER=bar pytest . -k 'post'
+    ```

+    By default, `DRIVER` is `foo`.

-2. `shopping_service/login/test_login.py`.
+3. `shopping_service/login/test_login.py`.
 Here we test log in to a server.

-3. `shopping_service/login/test_products.py`.
+4. `shopping_service/login/test_products.py`.
 This one does the following:

    - Log in from cache.
 This returns the cached token if it is valid, or logs in and caches the token before returning it.
    - Call to a private endpoint, passing in an authorization header with a cached access token.

-4. `shopping_service/login/test_carts.py`.
+5. `shopping_service/login/test_carts.py`.
 It shows Gherkin features and BDD.

-5. `echo_service/test_echo_service.py`.
+6. `echo_service/test_echo_service.py`.
 Shows how to simplify testing WebSockets using our library.

     **Note**: As of _2023-04-26_, the online server that we were using for this sample test stopped accepting the API key that they provide.
 As a result, we've marked this test as skipped.

-6. `date_service/test_date.py`.
+7. `date_service/test_date.py`.
 Shows how to test CLI programs using this lib: it runs the shell command `date` with some arguments, and verifies the resulting output.

-7. `self_check/test_self.py`.
+8. `self_check/test_self.py`.
 Tests the lib itself.

-8. `kitchen_service/test_kitchen_service.py`.
+9. `kitchen_service/test_kitchen_service.py`.
 Showcase doing a Web UI test using Cypress.IO and their kitchen sink sample page.

 To prepare for running the sample tests that are included with this project, do this: